Marketers spend a great deal of time trying to produce content that resonates with their audience to generate qualified traffic and leads.

 This is especially so if it includes a quote from him/her, so as to make sure the information is accurate and not taken out of context.
 Plus, depending on the industry, the information may be so sensitive that a slight rephrase may change the meaning completely.

-Practical case: guest posts written by sales representatives
+Sales and marketing alignment best practices: guest posts written by sales representatives

 When a salesperson begins talking about a topic he is passionate about, there’s a chance he gets so excited and from wanting to touch on every single idea he has in his head, that he ends up getting his messages mixed up.

 It’s much like when a bunch of kids come back from a field trip and begin talking excitedly about what they saw — all at the same time.
 Each point is important and should be fleshed out and given its priority.

 The content marketer’s job here is to make sure there’s an order in the piece, and edit it so that it’s clear, its messages are effective, and it’s keyword-optimised.